v-community/v_by_example/src/hello_world/README.md

 ## Using `print`, `println` and `panic`

-Like any program we always have to print for getting the output and corrct the result if needed to.
+Like any program we always have to print for getting the output and correct the result if needed to.

 - `print`: for printing the text to the output stream without a newline.